jkibe/recipes/content/menus/december-2024/index.md

 {{< youtube AiZSVmmLYrE >}}

 On the savory side, I like the idea of doing this panissa that I saw on the Pasta Grannies channel.
 I love risotto, and this looks like a fun twist on the idea.
-I love the seeming sacriligious step of adding red wine to an Italian rice dish.
+I love the seeming sacrilegious step of adding red wine to an Italian rice dish.
 I doubt I'll follow this exact procedure.
 There's a bunch of chicken stock I need to use up.

 {{< youtube kRii8CDLD0g >}}